srisais/CSC110-Course-Project/README.md

 For each course, you can view how the number of enrollments have fluctuated throughout the years.
 During the COVID-19 pandemic, the enrollment of many courses drastically changed - this tracker allows you to see a visual representation of how much the enrollment has changed, allowing one to come up with hypotheses, as to whether or not the COVID-19 pandemic impacted enrollment.

+This project has been thoroughly documented and neatly coded so that if anyone would like to fork this project and build upon it, they would have an easier time.

 ## Database Files
 This folder contains all the database files, courtesy of the [Open Government](open.canada.ca) Database.